BaronKiko/LauncherHijack/HELP.md

 **Widgets**
 Widget support in prohibited by default for all launchers except the Google Now launcher on Fire OS devices.
 You can attempt to enable them for a given launcher using the following adb command:
 `appwidget grantbind --package <launcher_package_name> --user current`
 You can get the package name with Launcher Hijack, in the confirmation dialog when selecting a launcher.
-The part containted within the brackets is the package name.
+The part contained within the brackets is the package name.
-Unfortunatly I have had reports of mixed success with this command but it's worth trying if you want widgets for launchers other than the Google Now launcher.
+Unfortunately I have had reports of mixed success with this command but it's worth trying if you want widgets for launchers other than the Google Now launcher.

-**Disable the Dafault Launcher**
+**Disable the Default Launcher**
 If you are annoyed by the default launcher appearing while your chosen launcher is loading then you can corrupt the default launcher.
-Fair **WARNING** if you do this without any 3rd party launchers installed you will have a very hard time fixing your device and once the Fire Launcher is broken it can never be fixed for that user account, you will have to make a new user account to ressurect it.
+Fair **WARNING** if you do this without any 3rd party launchers installed you will have a very hard time fixing your device and once the Fire Launcher is broken it can never be fixed for that user account, you will have to make a new user account to resurrect it.
 1. Download the corrupted launcher found in the attached files of this [XDA post](https://forum.xda-developers.com/amazon-fire/general/tut-easily-remove-amazons-firelauncher-t3467758).
 You will need an XDA account to download the file.
 2. Install it using the following command `adb install -r -d <path to downloaded file>`
 3. Reboot